Maintaining your home is important. It identifies issues before major repairs are needed and helps preserve your property’s value.

 Spring home maintenance

-General appraisal.
-It’s also a good idea to check your entire property for any signs of winter-related damage.
+- Check for winter damage - It’s also a good idea to check your entire property for any signs of winter-related damage.
+For example damage to your guttering or structural damage to your home.

 Summer home maintenance

-Replace fence panels and posts while the good weather is with us.
+- Replace the fence - Replace fence panels and posts while the weather is good.
 Also take the opportunity to tidy up pathways around your property.

 Autumn home maintenance

+- Insulate the loft now if you're thinking of doing it.
 Stopping heat escaping out of the roof is a way to save on energy costs.
+You could also start any other projects that can improve your home's energy efficiency.

 Winter home maintenance